On-site Sewage Management

 - Approvals are automatically renewed on 1 September each year.
 We no longer post copies.
 However, if you'd like one please contact us.

 If you purchase a property with a septic system, you need to contact us for an ‘Approval to Operate’ in your own name.
 The approval goes with the owner of the property, not the land.
-See Buying a property with a septic system.

 For more information about your responsibilities, including handy tips on checking your septic system and different types of systems see: